 My mom spent a lot of time sick and in bed when I was growing up and it was common practice in Mexico to hire beautiful women from all over Mexico to do not only the housework but also the cooking.
 They were like my moms and sisters.
 I learned the most from them as they all came from different regions with entirely different cuisines.
 Oaxaca, Yucatan, Puebla, Mexico City…

 Sounds like a childhood filled with incredible meals.
 What do you always keep in your refrigerator these days?

 Milk.
 Butter.
 Eggs.
 Pickled Jalapeños.

 Truth?
 It’s exactly the same as Cuatro de Mayo.
-It’s not celebrated in Mexico or by Mexicans — only in Puebla, where the specific battle being celebrated was won.
-It’s an American creation and whatever celebrates our food and our culture I get excited about, but the truth is everybody just gets up and goes to school or work like any other day!
+It’s not celebrated in Mexico or by Mexicans—only in Puebla, where the specific battle being celebrated was won.
+The holiday is an American creation, but whatever celebrates our food and our culture I get excited about.
+However, the truth is everybody just gets up and goes to school or work like any other day!

-We love the way Mexican culture influence your entertaining style.
+We love the way Mexican culture influences your entertaining style.
 What’s the number one favorite tabletop item you own?

 My Talavera anything.
 Such gorgeous hand-painted pieces.